yszh8/chatc.github.io/_pages/about.md

 - How can we harness collective intelligence across multiple agents for complex reasoning and high-stakes decision-making?
 - What technological, ethical, and policy frameworks are needed for the responsible integration of such systems into society?

-I believe MAS research should involve the efforts of multiple layers and directions:
+I conduct MAS research from multiple layers and directions:

 <img width="4808" height="3104" alt="image" src="https://github.com/user-attachments/assets/b91f97d1-86fa-4a62-9ea7-b4c3a0e937bd" />